Meet the Committee

 Basingstoke Constituency Labour Party (CLP) operates an All Members structure where members and affiliated supporters attend monthly All Member Meetings (AMMs).
 Member meetings are the primary decision making body of the CLP.

-An elected Executive Committee (EC) makes the day-to-day operational and administrative decisions, and report to the Annual General Meeting (AGM) and AMMs.
+An elected Executive Committee (EC) makes the day-to-day operational and administrative decisions, and reports to the Annual General Meeting (AGM) and AMMs.

-As well as an Executive Committee, the CLP can elect CLP Coordinators to take the lead on particular areas of interest to help the CLP undertake important jobs or connect with the wider community.
+As well as an Executive Committee, the CLP can elect Coordinators to take the lead on particular areas of interest to help the local Party undertake important jobs or connect with the wider community.
 For example: business liaison, assistant secretary, membership engagement, fundraising, etc. These coordinators are not members of the Executive Committee but work closely with them sharing their expertise and knowledge.

 The Executive Committee is made up of the elected *Executive Officers, Branch Secretaries, the Assistant Womans Co-ordinator and the IT and Data Lead.
 All are full members with voting rights.